-Sung Tae Jang got his PhD in education policy and leadership just last year, and was nominated by his adviser, Nicola Alexander.
+Sung Tae Jang got his PhD in education policy and leadership just last year, and was nominated by his advisor, Nicola Alexander.
 Today, he is an Assistant Professor at the Education University of Hong Kong.
 Wherever he goes, Sung Tae advocates for equitable opportunities and has created a more inclusive school environment where everyone has a voice, regardless of their race/ethnicity, gender, class, religious, and sexual orientation.
 He provides significant mentoring and support to young children who may feel marginalized from the dominant group in society, and his current research aims to improve educational equity for underrepresented students in Hong Kong.
 Sung Tae’s experience in CEHD sparked his teaching interest in social justice, and inspired him to focus on research that advocates for students with marginalized identities.

 Assistant Professor, The Education University of Hong Kong